tercen/developers_guide/operator-dev_python.md

 tercenCtx.select(['.y'])
 ```

+What does it do ?

 ```python
 tercenCtx.select(['.y', '.ci', '.ri'])
 ```
+What does it do ?

-* Check the table in the crosstab.
+You can check what is available in the __Tables__ button in the crosstab.
 It contains the data that has been queried.
 You can look at it to get some inspiration.
+For example,
+we can identify the `.y`, `.ci` (column index) and `.ri` (row index) factors that we have queried above, but more are available.

 Now try to run the following lines of code: